xezpeleta/lamb/README.md

 - **Educational Researchers** - For their valuable feedback and collaboration
 - **Teaching Community** - Early adopters and beta testers
 - **All Contributors** - For their dedication to improving education through technology

+## 🛡️ Safe AI in Education Manifesto

+LAMB proudly adheres to the **[Safe AI in Education Manifesto](https://manifesto.safeaieducation.org)** - a comprehensive framework for ethical, secure, and educationally-aligned AI deployment.

+### 📋 Manifesto TLDR

+The Safe AI in Education Manifesto outlines 7 core principles for responsible AI use in education:

+1. **Human Oversight** - AI complements, never replaces, human educators
+2. **Privacy Protection** - Student data confidentiality and security
+3. **Educational Alignment** - AI supports institutional strategies and learning objectives
+4. **Didactic Integration** - Seamless integration with teaching methodologies
+5. **Accuracy & Explainability** - Reliable, source-attributed information
+6. **Transparent Interfaces** - Clear communication of AI limitations and capabilities
+7. **Ethical Training** - Models trained with educational ethics and transparency

+### 🎯 How LAMB Implements These Principles

+**LAMB is designed from the ground up to embody these principles:**

+- **🔍 Human Oversight**: All assistants are created and managed by educators with full control over behavior and content
+- **🔒 Privacy-First**: Self-hosted architecture keeps all student data within institutional control
+- **📚 Educational Focus**: Specialized subject tutors stay grounded in educational content and objectives
+- **🧠 Didactic Integration**: Seamless LTI integration with Moodle and other LMS platforms
+- **📖 Source Attribution**: Automatic citations and references to source materials
+- **💬 Transparent Communication**: Clear assistant responses with educational context and limitations
+- **🎓 Ethical Foundation**: Open-source, academically-developed with research collaboration

+### 🤝 Our Commitment

+As signatories to the manifesto, LAMB's core team members (Marc Alier, Francisco José García-Peñalvo, Maria Jose Casañ, Juanan Pereira, and Ariadna Maria LLorens) are committed to advancing ethical AI in education.
+LAMB represents a practical implementation of manifesto principles in action.

 ## 📧 Contact
 - **Project Leads**: Marc Alier (UPC), Juanan Pereira (UPV/EHU)